AnonymousResearch173/ChatGPT_Critical_Evaluation/Manual_Subset_Analysis/Manual_Comparision_Worksheet.md

 In such cases, we documented the specific strengths and weaknesses of both solutions that led to a balanced outcome.

 ---

-## **6. Documentation Format**

-For each pair, we recorded:

-* Detected programming language
-* Stack Overflow quality and security scores
-* ChatGPT quality and security scores
-* Weighted averages
-* Winner (Human / AI / Tie)
-* An explanation summarizing:

-  * Key quality characteristics
-  * Security findings
-  * Reasons for the final decision

----